TrevorBurgoyne/turtlebot-follower/README.md

         >> sudo apt install ros-noetic-cv-camera

 10. Create a launch file that starts the camera node along with the core Turtlebot sensors.
 See `src/follower/follower.launch` in this repo for the file to add.
-For consistency, it would probably be best to just install this repo on the turtlebot if possible.
+Additionally, make sure to add an appropiate `CMakeLists.txt` and `package.xml` so that the package can be detected.
+For the launch commands in [Run Instructions](#run-instructions) to function properly, be sure to set up the directory as follows:

+        catkin_ws/
+            src/
+                follower/
+                    src/
+                    CMakeLists.txt
+                    follower.launch
+                    package.xml

 For further details on installing the camera, see [here](https://www.theconstructsim.com/how-to-install-a-usb-camera-in-turtlebot3/).

 Now that the robot is configured, you can unplug the peripherals.
 For any future changes on the robot, we can ssh into the raspberry pi (as long as it's turned on and on the same network).